Swimming Pools

 How will you heat your swimming pool?

 New owners rarely consider how they will heat their swimming pool.
-Typical swimming pool water heater choices include natural gas and propane (a Propane Heater is pictured to the right), but electric and solar power options do exist.
+Typical swimming pool water heater choices include natural gas and propane, but electric and solar power options do exist as well.

 WARNING!!!
 BACKWASHING!!!